andry-tino/t-jesonmor/create-house.md

 ```

 Both syntaxes are valid.
 So, in our module, the `return` statement is actually returning the final `House` object which has been constructed so far.
 The object will, in this case, only expose the `_element` variable.

+We are done with the basics of the `House` module.
+We will need to define more functionality for this module, but for now we do not need anything else.
+We can go back to the board and continue from where we left.